judgegrubb/judgegrubb.github.io/README.md

 judgegrubb.github.io
 ====================

-## This is a webpage I am building for my mother's business
+## This is a webpage I am building for my mother

 I am using bootstrap and basic html/css/javascript skills to build out this webpage.